Passing Cells by Reference

 component and the invoke

-call such that the memory is passed in by-reference.
+call such that the memory is passed by reference.

-In fact, any cell can be passed in by-reference in a Calyx program.
+In fact, any cell can be passed by reference in a Calyx program.

 Read the next section if you're curious about how this process is implemented.